cacarico/case-study-k/README.md

 ## Terraform

 With terraform we can deploy the virtual machine and create the cloud storage bucket to keep the state file for terraform.

+The documentation for the terraform is auto generated with the help of auto-commit

 ## Testing